 Cold weather doesn’t just jeopardize a senior’s feet by creating falling hazards.
 Feet that spend a lot of time bundled up in heavy socks are at significantly higher risk of developing fungal infections such as athlete’s foot.
 Chilblains, which is the painful and itchy inflammation of small blood vessels within skin on the hands and feet, commonly affects seniors as well.

 If you are suffering from a foot or ankle condition – no matter your age – then the passionate podiatrists of TC Foot & Ankle Clinic are available to see you all year long.
-We welcome you to contact us today to schedule a visit at one of our convenient locations in Golden Valley and Woodbury, Minnesota!
+We welcome you to contact us today to schedule a visit at our convenient location in Golden Valley, Minnesota!